technion046195/technion_046195_2020_spring/_tutorials/tutorial_01/tutorial_slides.md

 ##### 💡 Solution - Cont.

-The mean, the media and the point of the maximal distribution are all the same point.
+The mean, the median and the point of the maximal distribution are all the same point.
 Therefore all the three predictors will give the same prediction:

 <br>